FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 The first step was create a listening server.
 Successively every packet-request available stand for one steps.
 In this way we were sure that when we pass one step, the latter did not have bugs.

-2.4	Tools
+### 2.4	Tools
-This section specifies the development tools the team will be using to perform their work.

-Partial Example
-•	Programming Language – Java
+*	Programming Language – Python
-•	Version Control – source code and written artifacts will be stored in a Subversion repository.
+*	Version Control – source code and written artifacts will be stored in a GitHub repository.
-•	Defect tracking – defects and issues will be tracked using Bugzilla.
-•	Build tools – local and main builds will be done using CodeMake.
-•	Automated testing – unit tests will be implemented with the JUnit testing framework.
+* Packs protocol - invented and supplied by our teacher

 3	Work Plan
 3.1	Activities and Tasks
 A work breakdown structure is an excellent tool for identifying a complete list of tasks.